jjmatilla/sqlbuilder/README.md

 }
 ```

-Squirrel wants to make your life easier:
+sqlbuilder wants to make your life easier:

 ```go
 // StmtCache caches Prepared Stmts for you